DevOpsPlayground/PlaywrightCucumberFramework/README.md

   }
 ```

 Then we can run this once more with ```npx cucumber-js``` and see the result.
 It should pass and we can see the manual process we went through before being fully automated.
+Also for this run, we can comment out our first scenario in our userJourney.feature, since that needs a new email each time we run it.

 ---
 ### Our third User Journey